-A simple beef tongue recipe that results in tender, melt in your mouth beef tongue.
+A simple beef tongue recipe that results in tender, melt in your mouth meat.
 Beef tongue is not just a delicacy, it’s also very nutritious!

 This beef tongue recipe is my favorite way to prepare this tasty cut of meat.
 I learned it from my good friend Irina, a wonderful cook who makes many traditional recipes.
 My entire family loves it – yes, even the kids!